-If you are amid transition, you probably have been told to hone your resume for the job you want.
+If you are mid-transition, you probably have been told to hone your resume for the job you want.
 Concerned about relating your military skills to the commercial world?
 No worries; help is on the way!

 Here are three great career fields for your career after the military.
-Are any of these of interest to you?
-Great!
 We have also provided suggestions to get you started down that track.

 1. Logistics / Supply Chain Management – It is not just for the loggies anymore!
 The outlook through 2025 indicates 21% growth for the logistics industry, which is far better than the national outlook average of 11%.

 How many inventories have you been involved with?
 Have you worked in the NBC or arms room?
 You know how to order supplies, stock, and issue repair parts, clothing, and gear utilizing the supply system.
 You have been responsible for proper transaction follow-up and receipt procedures, how to enhance warehouse layout and storage, and the proper operation of the Government Purchase Card Program.
 You have driven countless miles; performed duties associated with hazardous material control and management and maintained inventory databases for material stocked in warehouses and storerooms.

 You may not have realized it, but you have already received expert training from the military for the career field of commercial logistics.
 Your leadership, planning skills, and adaptability enable you to successfully transition into this great career field as a logistics manager.
 So how do you get started?